 Causes of Memory Loss

 Currently, there is no cure for Alzheimer’s.
 But drug and non-drug treatments may help with both cognitive and behavioral symptoms.
-Conventionally only supportive treatments were present to temporarily relieve the pain or the symptoms, additionally there are many support services available for the effective management of some activities and programs such as day care services or nursing programs.
-Although the damage in terms of death of neurons cannot be halted or reversed with these treatment approaches till the discovery of stem cells.
+Conventionally only supportive treatments were present to temporarily relieve the pain or the symptoms, additionally, there are many support services available for the effective management of some activities and programs such as day care services or nursing programs.
+Although the damage in terms of the death of neurons cannot be halted or reversed with these treatment approaches to the discovery of stem cells.

 Advancells “a pioneer in stem cell therapy” have been successfully treating patients with neurodegenerative disorders using autologous stem cells.
 They are providing very comprehensive, individualized treatment pattern which is best suited for the patients undergoing dementia/Alzheimer’s treatment.